Migs1190/QuillKeep/README.md

 ## Contributing

-Contributions to vividRead are welcome!
+Contributions to QuillKeep are welcome!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: